We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Frame: Aluminum | Hub: Flip-Flop | Tire Size: 700 x 28 | Extra: Carbon Drive Belt

-Priority Ace is a premium fixed-gear bike with a flip-flop hub and a carbon drive belt that’s not common on fixies.
+Priority Ace is the best fixed-gear bike with a flip-flop hub and a carbon drive belt that’s not common on fixies.
 It’s made with a lightweight aluminum frame and comes in two builds—Ace of Clubs and Ace of Spades.

 Ace of Clubs is the cheaper of the two and features a steel fork, alloy seat post, and loose ball bearings in the hub.
 The Ace of Spades model instead comes with a carbon fork, carbon seat post, and sealed hub bearings.